MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 ## Create and publish a Power BI report

 Your next step is to create a report and upload it to your workspace.

-* [Create your report](fundamentals/desktop-getting-started.md#build-reports) using Power BI Desktop, and then [publish](fundamentals/desktop-getting-started.md#share-your-work) it to your workspace.

-* Upload a sample report to your workspace.
+You can [create your own report](fundamentals/desktop-getting-started.md#build-reports) using Power BI Desktop, and then [publish](fundamentals/desktop-getting-started.md#share-your-work) it to your workspace.
+Or, you can upload a sample report to your workspace.

 To download a sample report and publish it to your workspace, follow these steps: